awaragi/mocha-testrail-reporter/README.md

 }
 ```

-Your Cypress test should include the ID of a TestRail test case.
-Make sure your test case IDs are distinct from the test titles:
+Your Cypress test should include the ID of your TestRail test case.
+Make sure your test case IDs are distinct from your test titles:

 ```Javascript
 // Good: